Unkerpaulie/dfl_one/dev_readme.md

 ### 2. Create a starting currency stock entry

-In the **Currency stocks** table, create the following entry:
+In the **Currency stocks** table under **SETUP**, create the following entry:
 - Source transaction: -
 - Adjustment soure: Manual
 - Adjustment type: Increase
 - Currency: TTD
 - Currency rate: 1
 - Amount: 1000000000 (one billion)
-- Effective date: (cuurent date)
+- Effective date: (current date)
-- Comment: initial deposit (although this is optional)
+- Comment: "initial deposit" (although this is optional)
 - Entered by: (select your user email)
 - Last updated by: (same as above)

 ### 3. Create client 0

 The **Clients** table will be populated with random client information starting at ClientID 1.
 Click "Add Client" and create a client with ClientID 0.
 This is a special client entry only visible to the admin in the system, and allows the other currency stocks to be initialized.
 You can give it a client name like "Foreign Exchange Account" or something.
-Enter something for all the required fields, those don't matter what you put but you have to put something.
+Enter something for all the required fields, those don't matter what you put but you have to put something The fields PEP and USPerson should be set to 0.

 ### 4. Create a beneficiary for client 0